Bible translations into Chinese: Late 19th century controversies and development

-Chinese Union Version and other Protestant versions
+Major translations by denomination

+Protestant

 A new effort was inaugurated in 1890 to provide a translation which was both accurate and appealing.
 Three versions were planned—two classical Chinese versions and a vernacular Mandarin Chinese version.
-The project was completed in 1919.
+The project was completed in 1919, culminating in the Chinese Union Version.

 Lu Zhenzhong translated a version in the 1950s.
 The 1970s saw a number of new Chinese versions: Today's Chinese Version (TCV), Chinese New Version (CNV), Chinese Living Bible (CLB), which was later replaced by the Chinese Contemporary Bible (CCB), but of these only the TCV received official approval in the PRC and was printed inside China.
 The main version in use among Protestants in China remains the Chinese Union Version (CUV).

-The China Christian Council approved a revision of the CUV in 2003 (和合本修訂版 Héhé běn xiūdìng bǎn), and the revised CUV New Testament was published by the state owned Amity Press in Nanjing in 2006, and the full Bible in 2010.
+The China Christian Council approved a revision of the CUV in 2003, and the revised CUV New Testament was published by the state owned Amity Press in Nanjing in 2006, and the full Bible in 2010.

+The Trinitarian Bible Society has published a Chinese translation of the New Testament in 2022 and translation work on the Old Testament is ongoing.
+The translation makes use of the same underlying source texts as Robert Morrison's Chinese translation and the Peking Committee Bible, while maintaining as much continuity with the Chinese Union Version as possible.